-When NASA launches its next mission on the journey to Mars - a stationary lander - the flight will include two CubeSats.
-This will be the first time CubeSats have flown in deep space.
-If this flyby demonstration is successful, the technology will provide NASA the ability to quickly transmit status information about the main spacecraft after it lands on Mars.
+On May 5, 2018, NASA launched a stationary lander called InSight to Mars.
+Riding along with InSight were two CubeSats -- the first of this kind of spacecraft to fly to deep space.
+If this flyby demonstration is successful, the technology onboard each CubeSat will provide NASA the ability to quickly transmit status information about InSight as it lands on Mars.

 The basic CubeSat unit is a box roughly 4 inches (10 centimeters) square.
 Larger CubeSats are multiples of that unit.
 MarCO's design is a six-unit CubeSat - about the size of a briefcase -- with a stowed size of about 14.4 inches (36.6 centimeters) by 9.5 inches (24.3 centimeters) by 4.6 inches (11.8 centimeters).